pcukierskidata/Symulacja-II-tury-2025/README.md

 ## What you’ll find in this repository:
-📁 Link to the Power BI project file (.pbix) containing the data model and dashboard 📊 Link to the source data (1st round election results from PKW in a “one big table” format) 🧮 Sample DAX measures for calculating projected results 📖 Instructions on usage and configuration options for the simulation (turnout, voter flows, new voters) 🖼️ Screenshots showcasing the interface and example visualizations
+📁 Link to the Power BI project file (.pbix) containing the data model and dashboard 📊 Link to the source data (1st round election results from PKW in a “one big table” format) 🖼️ Screenshots showcasing the interface and example visualizations

 ## Features